javascript-tutorial/en.javascript.info/1-js/4-data-structures/8-array-methods/article.md

 Now it works as intended.

 Let's step aside and thing what's happening.
 The `arr` can be array of anything, right?
 It may contain numbers or strings or html elements or whatever.
-We have a set of something.
-To sort it, we need an *ordering function* that knows how to compare the elements.
+We have a set of *something*.
+To sort it, we need an *ordering function* that knows how to compare its elements.
 The default is a string order.

-The `arr.sort(fn)` method has a built-in implementation of a sorting algorithm.
-We don't need to care which one (an optimized [quicksort](https://en.wikipedia.org/wiki/Quicksort) most of time).
-It will walk the array, compare its elements using the provided function and reorder them.
+The `arr.sort(fn)` method has a built-in implementation of sorting algorithm.
+We don't need to care which how it exactly works (an optimized [quicksort](https://en.wikipedia.org/wiki/Quicksort) most of time).
+It will walk the array, compare its elements using the provided function and reorder them, all we need is to provide the `fn` which does the comparison.

-So, `arr.sort(fn)` is like a black box for us.

-1. We've got an array of some items to sort.
-2. We call `sort(fn)` providing the function that knows how to compare.
-3. It sorts.

 By the way, if we ever want to know which elements are compared -- nothing prevents from alerting them: